RWS/studio-api-docs/apiconcepts/filetypesupport/create_new_file_type_component_builder.md

   <value>Word 2007 Filter Component Builder WordArt Verifier</value>
 </data>
 ```
-***

-This new component builder needs to be changed so it includes the new WordArt bilingual verifier.
-This can be accomplished simply by calling the original **BuildVerifierCollection** and adding the new verifier to this collection.
+Modify the new component builder to include the WordArt bilingual verifier.
+Call the original `BuildVerifierCollection` and add the new verifier to the collection:

 # [C#](#tab/tabid-3)
 ```cs